Is getting yourself and your money in order one of your new year’s resolutions? You know you need to start #adulting but may not know where to start.

 Money Goal 3: Be self-aware with money

-We go through life like we go through the grocery store while hungry; rushed, directionless, and buying whatever looks good at the time.
-This is the year to change that.
-It all starts with self-awareness.
-The best place to start is by keeping a spending log and writing down each and every purchase/transaction that comes from your checking or credit card.
+We go through life as we go through the grocery store while hungry- rushed, directionless, and buying whatever looks good at the time.
+This is the year to change that; it starts with self-awareness.
+Begin by keeping a spending log and writing down every purchase or transaction from your checking or credit card.
 Download the free money tracker and read why it’s so important in this post.

 What the pros say: